7PAM2015-0509-2023-Group-20/-Kaggle-Challenge-20/README.md

 - VIP: A binary attribute suggesting the passenger’s level of being a celebrity that may influence the treatment and transportation priorities.
 - RoomService, FoodCourt, ShoppingMall, Spa, VRDeck: Numerical measurements concerning the spending on different services offered on the flight, which indicates the passenger’s activity level during the flight.
 - Transported: The target variable of the model is a Boolean variable denoting whether or not the passenger was successfully transported to their required location.

+###### Exploratory Data Analysis (EDA):
+* Several visualizations were created to understand the data better:

+- Subsequently, a pie chart highlighting the distribution of the ‘Transported’ feature was prepared where data is seemingly almost split down the middle with 50.
+36 per cent of passengers touched the destination successfully.
+This balance is essential when teaching a machine-learning algorithm not to assume any bias.

+-	Histogram of ’Transported’ passengers offered a quantitative analysis of the transported and non-transported class thus supporting the balanced nature of the data set.

+- Distribution of ‘Age’ is parallel to the normal distribution with a clear peak at around the age bracket of 20-30 years suggesting a youthful clientele in passenger transport.
+This information could have been useful to explain the regularity of transportation with the age of the respondent.

+- A correlation heatmap was used to establish relationships between the discovered features several of which hinted at multicollinearity in the subsequent modeling phase.

+- Category plots for ‘Solo_Travel’ and ‘Cabin_Deck’ gave information on the mode of transportation and distribution of passengers in different cabins, which may reveal influences of transportation.

+- The difference in spending between transported and non-transported passengers was pointed out through the distribution plots of the expenditure features, colour-coded by the ‘Transported’ status.
+Such visualizations could present possible trends in the passengers’ behaviour concerning the transportation results.

+* This program used data visualizations to help understand the characteristics of the data as well as the potential predictors.